Maths lesson planning: how to plan and write a great maths lesson

 Why is a lesson plan important for maths?

-Making a maths lesson plan can be a difficult project.
+Planning a maths lesson can be a difficult project.
 Maths is not always an easy subject to teach, due to its many intricacies and rules.
+Whether you are starting with numbers, geometry or statistics, each comes with its own calculations to get your head around.
 Yet having a clear maths lesson plan is essential if you want things to run smoothly, and reach your teaching objectives.

 Choosing to make a lesson plan for maths subjects will force you to think about all the important parts: How to start it, how to make sure the children will understand the subject matter and how to keep them focused throughout the lesson.

-Having a clear goal and how to get there is the main key for having a lesson plan.
+Having a clear goal and how to get there is the main key element for maths planning.
 Afterwards, it can be useful to get back to the drawing table and review how the lesson went.
-You might have to adjust some things to make it more interesting or clear the next time.
-That way you can use them for future reference and for other classes.
+You might have to adjust some things to make it more interesting or clearer the next time.
+That way you can use them for future reference and for other class topics.
+Discover our scheme of works to help you plan for your primary lessons.

 How to start a maths lesson